faizalsundara/sql-query/README.md

 <!-- ABOUT THE PROJECT -->
 ### 📝 &nbsp;About

-his is a collection of SQL scripts (queries), which include:
+This is a collection of SQL scripts (queries), which include:
-📍 Filtering: WHERE, WHERE operators, WHERE with AND/OR, BETWEEN, IN operator, LIKE 📍 Grouping: Aggregate functions, GROUP BY, GROUP BY multiple columns, HAVING
+<p>📍 Filtering: WHERE, WHERE operators, WHERE with AND/OR, BETWEEN, IN operator, LIKE</p>
+<p>📍 Grouping: Aggregate functions, GROUP BY, GROUP BY multiple columns, HAVING </p>
 <div>

 <p align="center">:copyright: 2022 | Faizal </p>